The 8 best lawn mowers are listed below: 5 best electric and 3 best gas powered…

 Why Should You Trust This Ranking?

-- Our experience – We have spent 100s of hours (since June 2014) researching lawn mowers, how they work, how to use them and we have tested and used 23 different ones (so far).
+- Our experience – We have spent over 500 hours (since June 2014) researching lawn mowers, how they work, how to use them and we have tested and used 23 different ones (so far).

-- Our practical knowledge – Combine our team’s mechanical engineering experience with the hands-on real-life use testing for LawnManual.com and the benefits and downfalls of each lawn mower becomes easy to spot.
+- Our practical knowledge – Combine our team’s Mechanical Engineering + Lawn Care Manager experience with the hands-on real-life use testing for LawnManual.com and the benefits and downfalls of each lawn mower becomes easy to spot.

 - Our aim is to help you find the best lawn mower for you – The 8 best are chosen after our field notes are reviewed and comparisons made, then the buying advice is detailed below.

 So if you plan on using your new lawn mower to:

 - Make your neighbour jealous with your golf green quality lawn.